tq-bit/candidus-docs/docs/intro/features.md

 - A thoroughly designed post section
 - Social sharing toolbar
 - Browser bookmarking feature
-- An announcement bar on the homepage (TBD)
+- An announcement bar on the homepage

 ## Missing something?
 Request it